FilterJoe/coursera_Getting_and_Cleaning_data_project/README.md

 Before creating a tidy data set there are two setup steps:

-* Download the above data set unzip it, which will create a folder called "UCI HAR Dataset"
+* Download the above data set and unzip it, which will create a folder called "UCI HAR Dataset"
 * Place run_analysis.R in the UCI HAR Dataset folder and run it.

 ## Creating the Tidy Data Set